meteor-gazelle/meteor-gazelle/doc/specs/userSettings.md

 **Basic Flow:**

- 1. The administrator navigates to the user's settings page.
+ 1. The user navigates to the user's settings page.
- 2. The administrator changes the setting to the desired value.
+ 2. The user changes the setting to the desired value.
- 4. The administrator saves the changes to the user's settings.
+ 3. The user saves the changes to the user's settings.

+**Notes:**
+  * See [authentication specs](Authentication.md) for more information regarding changing passwords, two-factor authentication, etc.